-The Alfvén velocity calculator helps you compute the velocity of a magnetohydrodynamic wave, a type of a plasma wave.
-This kinds of wave appears for example in the Sun's corona or in the ionosphere.
+Using the Alfvén velocity calculator, you can compute the velocity of magnetohydrodynamic waves, which are a type of plasma wave.
+For example, this kind of wave appears in the Sun's corona or the ionosphere.

 Magnetohydrodynamic wave (plasma wave)

-The Alfvén wave is a type of a plasma wave.
-You might know that plasma is an ionized gas.
-This means that it consists of charged particles.
-There are few types of waves that can propagate in plasma, one of them is the magnetohydrodynamic wave known as Alfvén wave.
-If you want to learn more about the waves in general, make sure to check our harmonic wave equation calculator.
+The Alfvén wave is a type of plasma wave.
+You might know that plasma is an ionized gas, which means it consists of charged particles.
+A few types of waves can propagate in plasma, one of which is the magnetohydrodynamic wave known as an Alfvén wave.

-If we place plasma in an external magnetic field, we will observe the Alfvén waves.
+If we place a plasma in an external magnetic field, we will observe the Alfvén waves.
 They come from balancing two factors.
-One is the inertia of plasma particles, second is the restoring force due to the magnetic field.
-Plasma particles are charged and are in constant motion.
-This means that the external magnetic field acts on them with Lorentz force.
-This Lorentz force is the restoring force that opposes the inertia of the particle.
-You can check the Lorentz force calculator to learn more about the Lorentz force.
+One is the inertia of plasma particles, and the second is the restoring force due to the magnetic field.
+Plasma particles are charged and in constant motion.
+This means that the external magnetic field acts on them with the Lorentz force.
+This Lorentz force is the restoring force that opposes the particle's inertia.
+You can check out the Lorentz force calculator to learn more about the Lorentz force.

 The formula for the Alfvén velocity is:

 For example, the Earth's ionosphere consists of plasma of the density around .
 The magnetic field in the ionosphere is .
 The resulting Alfvén velocity is .

 Try out this example and others in the Alfvén velocity calculator.